spicecadet/Launch-Darkly-Demo/examples/typescript/README.md

 You will need three feature flags to show the capabilities of this demo.
 Create the following Kill Switch flags in your Launch Darkly project

 ### dev-test-flag - Boolean Flag
+This flag changes the react logo to a Launch Darkly logo
 - Create a Kill Switch Flag and name it dev-test-flag
 - Hit next and make sure Boolean is selected in the Flag variations options
 - For the first variation use the following values: Name: Enabled, Value: True